happymalyo/3d-immersive-scroll/README.md

 4. **Highlight of the Day**

    - Introduce a feature that highlights the "User of the Day" or "CTO World" if applicable.
 This could be an inspirational figure or a daily featured user.
-   - Display a message like, "Today's inspiration is [User/CTO Name], known for [achievement or quality]."
-   - Include a relevant image or icon to make this section visually appealing.

 5. **Begin Your 3D Journey**
    - Smoothly transition from the introductory steps to the main 3D immersive experience.